Activities

 Workshop II: "Lights, Camera, Action - Enjoy the Audience"

-We continue the workshop with Claudia Agar on how to get better at public speaking:
+We continued the workshop with Claudia Agar on how to get better at public speaking: This time we focused on our voice and improved our ability to speak clearly and to maintain a confident and strong voice even in difficult situations.

 October 30th: